bestia-dev/dropbox_backup_to_external_disk_1/README.md

 Often a file is renamed or moved to another folder.
 I can try to recognize if there is the same file in list_for_trash and list_for download, but I cannot use the file path or name.
 Instead I use the metadata: size, date modified and content_hash.

-## REGEX adventure with non-breaking space and CRLF

-We all know space.
-But there are other non-visible characters that are very similar and sometimes impossible to distinguish.
-Tab is one of them, but it is not so difficult to spot with a quick try.
-But nbsp non-breaking space, often used in HTML is a catastrophe.
-There is no way to tell it apart from the normal space.
-I used a regex to find a match with some spaces.
-It worked right for a years.
-Yesterday it didn't work.
-If I changed space to `\s` in the regex expression, it worked, but not with space.
-I tried everything and didn't find the cause.
-Finally I deleted and inserted the space.
-It works.
-But how?
-After a detailed analysis I discovered it was a non-breakable space.
-This is unicode 160 or \xa0, instead of normal space unicode 32 \x20.
-Now I will try to find them all and replace with normal space.
-What a crazy world.
-And another REGEX surprise.
-I try to have all text files delimited with the unix standard LF.
-But somehow the windows standard got mixed and I didn't recognize it.
-The regex for `end of line` $ didn't work for CRLF.
-When I changed it to LF, the good life is back and all works.

-## Text files

-Simple text files are a terrible way to store data that needs to be changed.
-It is ok for write once and then read.
-But there is not a good way to modify only one line inside a big text file.
-The recommended approach is read all, modify, save all.
-If the memory is not big enough then use a buffer to read a segment, modify, save a segment, repeat to end.
-There is another approach called memory map to file, but everybody is trying to avoid it because some other process could modify the file when in use and make it garbage.
-Sounds like a database is always a better choice for more agile development.
-In this project I will create additional files that only append lines.
-Some kind of journal.
-And later use this to modify the big text files in one go.
-For example: list_just_downloaded_or_moved.csv is added to list_local_files.csv.

-## termion

-After using some small crates to help me with Linux tty terminal ansi codes, I am happy to finally use only the `termion` crate.
-It has all I need.

 ## bash auto-completion

 This executable is prepared for auto-completion in bash.